Drug information

 What should I do if I forget a dose?

-If you miss a dose of Epzicom, take the missed dose as soon as you remember it.
+If you miss a dose of abacavir/lamivudine, take the missed dose as soon as you remember it.
 But if it is almost time for your next dose, skip the missed dose and just take your next dose at the regular time.
 Do not take two doses at the same time to make up for a missed dose.

-What side effects can Epzicom cause?
+What side effects can abacavir/lamivudine cause?

-Other possible side effects of Epzicom include:
+Other possible side effects of abacavir/lamivudine include:

 Tell your health care provider if you have any side effect that bothers you or that does not go away.